laravel/docs/vite.md

 <a name="installing-vite-and-laravel-plugin"></a>
 ### Installing Vite And The Laravel Plugin

 Within a fresh installation of Laravel, you will find a `package.json` file in the root of your application's directory structure.
 The default `package.json` file already includes everything you need to get started using Vite and the Laravel plugin.
-You may install your application's frontend dependencies by running:
+You may install your application's frontend dependencies via NPM:

 ```sh
 npm install